New Member Information

 Grace Lutheran Church in Woodstock is also part of the Northern Illinois Synod, one of 65 geographic groupings of ELCA congregations across the United States and the Caribbean.
 Our synod’s 167 congregations and more than 100,000 members are served by our bishop, synod staff, and scores of others who provide leadership, training, resources, and support for congregations just like ours.
 Our synod office is located in Rockford, and Grace is one of the largest congregations in our synod.

 All this leads us to the mission of Grace Lutheran Church.
 We gather and serve together to share God’s grace—with each other, with our community, and through our church body with the world—and bear witness to God’s love for all people.
 The ministries at Grace—our worship and music, our faith education opportunities, our ministry to the community, our small groups and family activities—all exist on the foundation of sharing God’s grace.
-We offer a variety of worship experiences each weekend, ranging from traditional to informal and upbeat contemporary worship.
 Faith education and spiritual exploration classes for people of all ages will open your eyes to the Bible and God’s words for today’s world.
-Hundreds gather each week for PrimeTime on Wednesday nights to enjoy a delicious dinner, learning, music, and fun.
 We actively engage the Woodstock community, serving the food pantry, Habitat for Humanity, providing care for our neighbors in need and inviting others to learn about God.
 Through a wide range of activities for children, youth, adults, and seniors we build deep friendships and share our faith.

-Our pastors, staff and ministry teams will support you and your family as you explore your faith here at Grace.
-Whether you encounter us in the office, in worship, in Sunday School or Bible study, at PrimeTime on Wednesday nights, or through care from our pastors, we make it our goal to walk with you in your faith journey and to help you discover how God works in you!
+Our pastor, staff and ministry teams will support you and your family as you explore your faith here at Grace.
+Whether you encounter us in the office, in worship, in Sunday School or through care from our pastor, we make it our goal to walk with you in your faith journey and to help you discover how God works in you!